Vergeletto: Economy

 As of In 2007 2007, Vergeletto had an unemployment rate of 1.67%.
 As of 2005, there were 2 people employed in the primary economic sector and about 2 businesses involved in this sector.
 2 people were employed in the secondary sector and there was 1 business in this sector.
 2 people were employed in the tertiary sector, with 1 business in this sector.
 There were 18 residents of the municipality who were employed in some capacity, of which females made up 50.0% of the workforce.

 In 2000, there were 7 workers who commuted into the municipality and 10 workers who commuted away.
 The municipality is a net exporter of workers, with about 1.4 workers leaving the municipality for every one entering.
 Of the working population, 11.1% used public transportation to get to work, and 61.1% used a private car.
 As of 2009, there were 0 hotels in Vergeletto.

 Religion

 From the 2000 census, 60 or 92.3% were Roman Catholic, while 4 or 6.2% belonged to the Swiss Reformed Church. and 1 individuals (or about 1.54% of the population) did not answer the question.

 Education

-In Vergeletto about 55.6% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
+In Vergeletto about 55.6% of the population (between age 25 and 64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).